• Product

 • About Us

-• Contact Us
+• Contact

-• News
+• Blog

 Broiler Chicken Weight Chart Per Day

 The table below provides a typical growth schedule for a broiler chicken during its first 30 days.
 This period is critical, as the birds experience their most rapid growth and are highly efficient at converting feed into body mass.
-Farmers can use the chart to monitor performance at certain checkpoints:
+Farmers can use the chart to monitor performance at key checkpoints:

 A chart illustrating the daily growth progress of a broiler chicken over 30 days, showing changes in body weight and feed intake.